fionatagious/cutesy/README.md

 # cutesy

-Where I use HTML, CSS, Javascript, and React to create cutesy things.
+Where I use HTML, CSS, Javascript, and React to create fun 🥳 and cutesy 🐤 emojis, icons, graphics, avatars, and animations.